danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 1. How many seconds they want to breathe in (default 5.5)
 2. How many seconds they want to breathe out (default 5.5)
-3. How many minutes they want to mediate for (default 10 minutes, other options 5, 10, 15..., maybe let user enter their own amount, validation integer, numeric, between 1 and whatever 3 hours is)
+3. How many minutes they want to mediate for (default 10 minutes, other options 5, 10, 15..., maybe let user enter their own amount, validation integer, numeric, between 1 and some max)
 4. Click Start

 At this point the user no longer needs to look at the app, although it should show "something pleasing" if user is looking at it, maybe a horizontal bar animating the time remaining or something like that.